Cross-Country Learning for National Infectious Disease Forecasting Using European Data: Data Methods

 During the study period, Cyprus experienced five distinct pandemic waves (Figure~\ref{fig:cases_cyprus}): \begin{enumerate} \item 13 December 2020 to 11 January 2021, \item 4 April 2021 to 3 May 2021, \item 2 July 2021 to 31 July 2021, \item 19 December 2021 to 7 April 2022, \item 17 June 2022 to 26 July 2022. \end{enumerate}

 \textbf{Reporting across countries.} Reporting frequency differs across countries and over time, meaning that case counts were not always reported daily.
-Therefore, apparent `missing values' are often semi-missing, as we interpolate non-reporting days by distributing the reported total across the missing days (including the reporting day).
+Therefore, apparent `missing values' are often semi-missing, as we harmonise non-reporting days by distributing reported totals across the corresponding period to maintain consistency in the daily time series representation.
 For example, if a country reported weekly for a period, the weekly total was averaged and distributed evenly across the seven days.
 The dataset consists of 46 countries.
 As a rule of thumb, we restrict our country selection to those with fewer than 1/9 of reporting days missing.

 Figure~\ref{fig:top12countries_timeseries}, which includes Cyprus and the top 11 countries by Spearman correlation with Cyprus, shows 7-day moving averages of confirmed cases, highlighting a very high wave in early 2022.
 Among the selected countries, Greece exhibits the closest temporal alignment with Cyprus.